-- If any step downs to floors are about 100mm, it should be waterproofed as well.
+- If any step-downs to floors are about 100mm, it should be waterproofed as well.

-Who is qualified to do waterproofing?
+Who is qualified to do waterproofing in Australia?

-BuildQ Group takes waterproofing and moisture penetrations very seriously because of its great effect on structure quality and significant impact on the building process.
+BuildQ Group takes waterproofing and moisture penetrations very seriously because of their great effect on structure quality and significant impact on the building process.
 First and foremost, only licensed and qualified trades are used to meet all BuildQ Groups wet area waterproofing requirements.